 So, if you’re a vegan or vegetarian visiting Hue, here’s…

-Your Guide to Our Favourite Hue Vegetarian Restaurants
+Your Guide to Our Favourite Vegetarian Restaurants in Hue

 My introduction to Hue vegan food falls into the capable hands of Duong, a tour guide for Vietnam Vespa Adventures.

-Unfortunately, the incessant Hue rain has not stopped for days (November is not the best month to come here) and many of the places that would normally be on the tour are closed because the city is flooded.
+Unfortunately, the incessant Hue rain has not stopped for days (November is not the best month to come here) and many of the places that would normally be on their Hue food tour are closed because the city is flooded.

 After a welcome cocktail (an excellent way to start any vegetarian food tour), I am given a thick blue poncho and a bright orange helmet.
 I hop onto the back of a lovingly restored vintage Vespa and we roll off down the soggy streets.